 Kings Cliffe Underground Centre – Church Walk, Kings Cliffe, PE8 6XD.
 Admission prices: £2.
-I am fortunate enough to live in Kings Cliffe, so I get to use the Underground and all it has to offer all the time.
+I am fortunate enough to live close by, so I get to use the Underground quite a bit.
 There is so much going on for children and young families.
 There is something on everyday of the week.
-The sessions I attend the most at Tiddler’s Cafe and Play (£2): lots of toys for children and tea/coffee for Mums and Dads, and Messy Play on Thursdays is fabulous too.
+My favourite sessions are Tiddler’s Cafe and Play (£2): lots of toys for children and tea/coffee for Mums and Dads (Monday and Wednesday), and Messy Play on Thursdays is fabulous too.
 Search the underground centre on Facebook.

 Lyveden New Bield – Nr Oundle, PE8 5AT.
 Admission prices: £6.40, Under 18’s and NT members FREE.
 One of my best most recent purchases has been a National Trust Membership.
 I have been to Lyveden New Bield once before to run a 10k would you believe, but I only recently visited with my children this Summer.
 We went during the May half term on a gorgeous sunny day when they had various activities for the children.
 We did pond dipping and wandered around the house.
 Lyveden is an incomplete Elizabethan house.
 Throughout August, there is ‘Wild Wednesdays’ (see their website for more details).
 No trip to Lyveden is complete without sampling one of their delicious cream teas for me and a chocolate brownie for the children.
 Well worth a visit!!